-The Doc-U-Center and Media Services combine to form the Instructional Support Services Department which performs a multitude of enhanced document, media and technical services.
-While primarily an internal service that supports instructional technology and print materials for the classroom, both areas also support special events and are accessible to the community.
+The Doc-U-Center and Media Services combine to form the Instructional Support Services Department, which performs a multitude of enhanced document, media and technical services.
+While primarily an internal service that supports instructional technology and print materials for the classroom, both areas also support special on- and off-campus events.

-Doc-U-Center

-Liberal Arts Room 120 734-462-4400 ext.
+Doc-U-Center Liberal Arts Room 120 734-462-4400 ext.
 5304